 It’s quite confusing for newbies when it comes to differentiating between compressor VS limiter.
 This article will help you with that.

-Wondering, what’s the difference between a compressor and a limiter?
-Well, it’s a common question among the audio recording enthusiasts.
 As both of them fall into the same category ‘dynamics processor’. even they look similar too.
 But their functionality and use are different.

 In this article, we will discuss the difference between the compressor and the limiter.

 The only basic difference between the compressor and limiter is the compression ratio used in them.
-In Limiter, a higher compression ratio (anything above 10:1) is used along with the threshold close to the desired audio level to limit the maximum level and provide overload protection, wherein the compressor, low compression ratio (below 5:1) and threshold level is used to control the uneven dynamics more accurately such as in vocals where the uneven dynamics are very common.
+In Limiter, a higher compression ratio (anything above 10:1) is used along with the threshold close to the desired audio level to limit the maximum level and provide overload protection, wherein the compressor, low compression ratio (below 5:1), and threshold level are used to control the uneven dynamics more accurately such as in vocals where the uneven dynamics are very common.

 Got any idea of compressor and limiter?